Florida Tech Orientation

-- Spend time this summer with friends and family, and don't forget to say goodbye before you leave.
+- Spend the summer before college with friends and families!
+Don't forget to say goodbye before you leave.

-- Fill out roommate and housing forms honestly.
-These forms are taken seriously.
-Don't answer that you plan on being clean, if your room is dirty now, chances are it will be dirty here
+- Fill out any necessary forms early and honestly!
+All forms/questionnaires are taken seriously and require complete honesty.
+For example, don’t answer that you plan to keep a clean room if your current room is dirty now, chances are that it will be dirty here!

 First Day of Class

-The first day of class will be your easiest, but it's the most important.
-Here are reasons why:
+The first day of class will be the easiest, but it is the most important!
+Here is why:

-- You get to meet your professor.
-Some professors will jump right into new material, others will spend time introducing themselves and reviewing the syllabus.
+- You get to meet professors!
+During this time, get a feel on their specific teaching style.
+Some professors will jump right into the material while others may spend time introducing themselves and the syllabus.

 - Professor's office hours and office location